deltachat/deltachat-pages/en/spec.md

     --==break==
     Content-Type: image/jpeg
     Content-Disposition: attachment; filename="photo.jpg"

     AKCgkJi3j4l5kjoldfUAKCgkJi3j4lldfHjgWICwgIEBQYFBA ...
     --==break==--

 The image format SHOULD be image/jpeg or image/png.
 Note that `Chat-Profile-Image` may appear together with all other headers, eg. there may be a
 `Chat-Profile-Image` and a `Chat-Group-Image` header in the same message.
-To save data, if is RECOMMENDED to add a `Chat-Profile-Image` header only on image changes.
+To save data, it is RECOMMENDED to add a `Chat-Profile-Image` header only on image changes.

 # Miscellaneous